Gazz6767/SQLite-Header-Analyser/README.md

 * **Page Number of the Largest Root B-Tree Page** - This tells us if the database has Auto-Vacuum enabled.
 Offset 64 will then tell us if the database Auto-Vacuum mode is set to 'Incremental', or 'Full'.

 Whilst you can use the other fields as and when needed, I believe the above are essential.

+**As a final note on pertinent fields:** Common forensic tools are using SQLite frameworks to access SQLite databases.
+This involves reading the database using a programming library.
+So what would happen if I were to change offset 19 (the read flag) from a value other than 1 or 2?
+The forensic application will not read the database, and only carve data from the database.
+Some forensic tools are better than others at SQLite carving, but major vendors are not carving correctly, resulting in missed data.
+If you find a database has no live data, but all carved, it is worth manually checking the database for the read flag status.
+It should be 1 or 2, and match the write flag.
+1 = Rollback Journal.
+2 = Write-Ahead Log (WAL).

 <br>